bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 I have tried to pique your interest in ClojureScript, core.async and new ways of thinking about developing where you have much more certainty about the state of your program at any given moment.

+> Postscript Edit: Core.async is still and interesting way to wrangle
+> callback hell but you should only use it if your callback chains
+> have a significant depth and complexity.
+Personally, I curently use
+> Promises more often than core.async because I rarely have callback
+> chains complex enough to justify it.

 Resources: